Tokyo stocks dive more than 3% on fears over US economy

 The benchmark Nikkei 225 index was down 3.18 per cent, or 640.33 points, at 19,525.86 in early trade while the broader Topix index was down 3.07 per cent or 45.73 points at 1,442.46.

-"Japanese stocks market will be volatile following a drop in US shares, with the Nikkei 225 index dipping below the 20,000 level for the first time since September 2017," Okasan Online Securities said in a commentary.
+"Japanese stock markets will be volatile following a drop in US shares, with the Nikkei 225 index dipping below the 20,000 level for the first time since September 2017," Okasan Online Securities said in a commentary.

 A higher yen against the dollar is also weighing on the market, analysts said.